Cartoon-KAPOW!

 A landing page is any web page you land on when you click a link from another source.
 That could be a Google search, another web page, a marketing email or an online advert.

-If you want to create a landing page that works, you can find out how in my article: 3 Tips for a perfect landing page >>
+If you want to create a landing page that works, you can find out how in my article: How to create the perfect landing page >>

 Lead magnet